 In the King of Fighters 2003, Jhun has a move where he stomps on the opponent's head.
 However, a glitch caused Jhun to be able to roll during the hit animation, even though Jhun were still in the air.
 This caused Jhun to float above the ground and messed up the knockback of some of his moves, causing strange and amusing results.
 For example, Jhun to be able to shin kick his opponent to death.
 In addition, Jhun could also unfloat himself by hitting his opponent with the stomp attack again, but, if he missed, it was possible to have Jhun freeze himself until time ran out or until his opponent hit him.
 More amusing results ensue.

 The Quest Mode of Ehrgeiz has two characters that have to be leveled up separately.
 Even if you just decide to focus on one of the characters, he/she dies permanently just before the final boss.
-As the Necro Critic pointed out, instead of spending hours leveling up the second character, you could just go to the room where the first character died and repeatedly kick his/her corpse.
+Instead of spending hours leveling up the second character, you could just go to the room where the first character died and repeatedly kick his/her corpse.
 Since the body doesn't disappear, every hit counts as a kill.
 Also since the character is at a high level, every time it's kicked it raises your level as soon as you leave the room.

 In Godzilla: Unleashed, there is a glitch that allows you to go outside of the arena in some levels (So far, Osaka and Seattle).
 This is especially fun in the Seattle level, which allows you to go to a (previously inaccessible) volcano.
 Unfortunately, it only works with Krystalak, Godzilla 2000, and (with great difficulty) King Ghidorah).

 A separate glitch allows Mothra to go outside of Monster Island.